CurtisThompson/euro-2024/README.md

 |EloDiff|float|Elo rating difference between Team A and Team B|

 The model has a root mean squared error (RMSE) of 1.26808 when evaluated on predicted scores.

-## Predictions

-Predictions will be updated as the tournament progresses.